stacks-network/stacks-core/README.md

 This package provides the reference implementation of a [Blockstack](https://blockstack.org) node, as well as tools and scripts for deploying it.

+Stacks blockchain v1 is implemented in the blockstack-core master branch (this branch).

+Stacks blockchain v2 is actively developed in the blockcstack-core [develop branch](https://github.com/blockstack/blockstack-core/tree/develop).

 If you are looking to get started with Blockstack applications, we recommend you start with the [Blockstack Browser](https://github.com/blockstack/blockstack-browser) first.

 ## Table of Contents